binder-project/binder-docs/markdown/custom-deployments.md

 To use GCE, you first need to make sure that the `gcloud` utility is configured and authenticated on your newly-provisioned machine:
  1. Create an account on the Google Cloud Platform
  2. Create a new Project on the GCP, and enable Google Compute Engine for your project -- ensure that the project is given a billing account
-3. On the Binder server:
+ 3. On your Binder server:
    1. Install the [`gcloud`](https://cloud.google.com/sdk/) CLI tool
    2. `gcloud auth login`
    3. `gcloud config set project <project-name>`

 Now that `gcloud` is configured, proceed with the `binder-control` installation
  1. Install PM2: `npm install pm2 -g`
  2. Install `binder-control`: `npm install binder-control -g`

 With everything installed, launch the servers/services
  1. `binder-control start-all`
-  1. When prompted, start the `kube-cluster` service
+   1. When prompted, choose to start the `kube-cluster` service
    2. When prompted, optionally start the `db` service (unless you provide your own db)
    3. When prompted, Optionally start the `logging` service (unless you provide your own logging stack)
    4. Leave the Kubernetes provider as "gce"
    5. Choose how large you would like to make your cluster (the number of Kubernetes minions)

 __Note__: Launching a cluster can get expensive!
 Make sure to research hourly instance
           [costs](https://cloud.google.com/compute/pricing) and select a node count that fits in